ondrocks/zodiacpress/readme.txt

 == Changelog ==

+= 1.6 =
+* New - Add option for the birth report to skip a title when its interpretation is missing.
+This new "Hide Empty Titles" setting is at ZodiacPress > Settings > Natal Report tab > Display settings.
+* Fix - On the form, remove prior hidden inputs in case of changing city.
+Previously, when changing city, many hidden inputs would accumulate.
+* API - Add filter for form submit button text.
+* API - Make wrapper for mktime(), zp_mktime().
+* API - Make ZP_Birth_Report::get_interpretations() public.
+* API - Make zp_tool_link() generic rather than only for cleanup tools.
+* Tweak - Use admin-post.php to run Tools.

 = 1.5.7 =
 * Fix - Fixed some strings that were not being translated.
 The `.pot` translation file has been updated.
 Also added some notes for translators for the more comlplex strings.
 * Accessibility - The report form now meets WCAG 2.0 guidelines at level AA.